 The High School has currently has one payment level for all sports.
 This plan was maintained through 2018-19.
 A study committee reviewed sports during the 18-19 fiscal year and recommended to have one fee for all sports in the 19-20 budget with a family cap of \$450 and ice hockey at \$250.

 ATHLETICS - HIGH SCHOOL

-Newtown High School offers 29 varsity sports, junior varsity and unified programs.
-Newtown offers 29 varsity sports and has 56 total teams in the department.
-During the fall of 2022, NHS had over 400 student athletes and during the 2021-2022 school year the department had close to 1,000 student athletes participating in interscholastic sports.
+Including Freshman, Junior Varsity and unified Programs, Newtown has 56 total teams in the department.
+During the 2020-2021 school year the department had 911 student athletes participating in interscholastic sports.